Dre Campbell Farm

 Below are some practical options you can try.

-Yes, plain liquid soap and water can make an effective homemade bug spray for boxelder bugs.
+Yes, a combination of plain liquid soap and water can make an effective homemade bug spray for boxelder bugs.

 Mix four tablespoons of liquid dish soap with a gallon of water.
 Next, pour the soapy water mixture into a spray bottle and shake it well.

 Finally, spray it directly onto the bugs.
-The soap will block the openings that they breathe through and suffocate them to death.
+The soap can block their breathing openings and cause them to die.

 2. Horticultural Oils